Drugs & Medications - Lexuss 210 oral

-If overdose is suspected, contact a poison control center or emergency room right away.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: confusion, cold/clammy skin, fast/slow/irregular heartbeat, slow/shallow breathing, seizures, loss of consciousness.NOTES:

 Do not share this medication with others.
 It is against the law.

 Do not take this medication for several days before allergy testing because test results can be affected.MISSED DOSE:

 If you are prescribed this medication on a regular schedule and miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.STORAGE:

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Do not freeze.
 Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.